NCSU-Libraries/bdap/README.md

 # Using with Docker on Windows
 ## Build image
 1. Make sure Docker Desktop is installed and running.
+2. In Powershell, change the current working directory to where you'd like the cloned directory: `cd $HOME\Documents`
-2. Run `git clone https://github.ncsu.edu/bjdietz/bdap.git; cd bdap`
+3. Run `git clone https://github.ncsu.edu/bjdietz/bdap.git; cd bdap`
-3. If you're using Powershell, run `docker build --build-arg USERNAME=$([System.Environment]::UserName) -t focal:bdap .`
+4. Run `docker build --build-arg USERNAME=$([System.Environment]::UserName) -t focal:bdap .`
-4. Wait for image to build.
+5. Wait for image to build.

 ## Basic usage
 1. After you've built the image, you should be able to run a command like `docker run -it --rm focal:bdap /bin/bash` to start the container and enter in a shell.
 The `--rm` option will remove the container once you've exited it.